worapolburaphan/worapolburaphan/README.md

-Hi 👋 My name is Worapol Buraphan (PAN)
+Hi 👋 I'm Worapol Buraphan (PAN)
 =======================================

-Fullstack Developer & Software Engineer
+Fullstack Developer
 ---------------------------------------

-I'm a web developer with a passion for tech innovation in IoT and gaming.
-Currently, I work at SCG Digital Office in Bangkok.
+I'm a web developer with a passion for tech innovation in IoT AI and Game.
+Currently, I was full-time freelance Fullstack Dev at my home

 * 🌍  I'm based in Nonthaburi
 * ✉️  You can contact me at [worapol.pan.buraphan@gmail.com](mailto:worapol.pan.buraphan@gmail.com)